Chalk paint has a distressed finish and dries fast. So, how long does chalk paint take to dry?

 Why Does Chalk Paint Dry so Fast?

 Chalk paint uses a large volume of plasters, such as plaster of Paris (POP) or gypsum, as the paint binder.
-When mixed with paint solvent (water), these plasters dry fast, making the chalk paint dry fast too.
+When mixed with paint solvent (water), these plasters dry fast, making the paint dry fast too.

-Chalk Paint Dry Time on Wood
+Dry Time on Wood

 However, the chalk paint on the top layer of wood (not soaked) will dry faster.
 That’s because the solvent will evaporate faster since there’s good air circulation.
-So, while the chalk paint on the wood surface will dry fast, the chalk inside the wood will take longer to dry and cure.
+So, while the paint on the wood surface will dry fast, the paint inside the wood will take longer to dry and cure.

 Tip: Chalk paint will take longer to dry on porous materials like fresh wood.

-Wait 2 Hours Before Distressing Chalk Paint
+Wait Time Before Distressing

 Related Read: How To Sand Chalk Paint?